gaggigger/angular1-ES6-jspm-gulp-seed/README.md

 organizational npm registry.
 This seed is designed to work with the [UI Software Development Kit](https://github.com/UIUXEngineering/uidk-ng-1x-src), a similar architecture that quickly publishes components to NPM for ease of development distribution.

+Most teams focus on how to deploy features now.
+The focus of this architecture is _forward compatibility_ while maintaining current modern browser standards.
+Think business first, then an app to support the business as a whole.
+This means creating modularization by enabling [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) principles.
+It also means there should be an easier upgrade path to Angular 2 or Aurelia through the inherent modularization of components.

 **Features include**:
 * Modularization with [UI Software Development Kit](https://github.com/UIUXEngineering/uidk-ng-1x-src)
 * Code sharing with [NPM](https://www.npmjs.com/org/uiuxengineering)